different-ai/embedbase-internet-search/README.md

 ## Quick tour

-Here's an example to answer general purpose questions.
+Here's an example to answer general purpose questions using embedbase hosted:

 The recommended workflow is like this:
 1. search your question using internet endpoint